A Better Way to Reach Your Goals

 Try this meditation, Radical Self-Acceptance, by mindfulness teacher Grace Edmunds, to start the year by accepting yourself fully, just as you are right now.

-- Practicing mindfulness will help you avoid lapsing into bad habits.
+- Practicing mindfulness will help you avoid falling back into bad habits.

 - Identify the deeper meaning behind your resolutions to boost your commitment.